-Planning a trip to Disney World this year?
+Planning a trip to the Magic Kingdom this year?
 It's going to cost you a pretty penny thanks to increased admission costs, but there are some ways you can save.

 Read more: Kids and allowance: Should you do it or not?

-Much like the airlines and a host of other industries, Disney Parks is shifting the price of a day pass based on demand.
-It's being called "seasonal pricing," and there are three periods: Value, regular and peak.
+Much like the airlines and a host of other industries, Disney has shifted the price of a day pass based on demand.
+It's called "seasonal pricing," and there are three periods: Value, regular and peak.

 What's a peak time period?
-CNN Money reports major holidays like the Fourth of July, Thanksgiving and Christmas all will be treated as peaks.
+Major holidays like the Fourth of July, Thanksgiving and Christmas all will be treated as peaks.

-Some people are saying that this dynamic pricing is a way to sneak a price increase through without actually increasing the price.
-That seems about right considering the price can only go up, not down, based on demand!
-So you're not really getting any opportunities for savings there, you've got to look at others areas to save.
+Some people say it's unfair that the price can only go up, not down, based on demand!
+That's true, but since you're not really getting any opportunities for savings there, you've got to look at others areas to save.